eirikeg1/Study-Notes/IN4310 - Deep Learning for Image Analysis/Exam preparation.md

 		2. Fixed positional encodings are added to every encoder blocks input
 		3. Standard transformer encoder is used to process the flattened image features
 		4. Encoder output is sent to transformer decoder, with randomly initialized query vectors (object queries)
-		5. The decoder is used to generate the outputs
+		5. The decoder is used to generate the outputs, one vector per object query
-		6. Outputs of decoder is sent through FFN to either detect class box or no object (one decoder object query predicts one bounding box)
+		6. Vectors from decoder gets sent through each their own FFN, and returns either a class box or "no object"